Cosmetic banding on knots and links: Cosmetic banding on the knot and its generalization

 We next consider the complement $\bar{M} \setminus \bar{K}$ of the knot $\bar{K}$ in $\bar{M}$.
 Again one can certify the manifold $\bar{M} \setminus \bar{K}$ is hyperbolic by using the computer program \emph{hikmot}.

 To show that the slopes corresponding to $1/0$ and $3$ are inequivalent, due to \cite[Lemma 2]{BleilerHodgsonWeeks}, it suffices to show that the manifold $\bar{M} \setminus \bar{K}$ is chiral, that is, it is not orientation-preservingly homeomorphic to its mirror image.
 Actually this can be certified by using a computer-aided method developed in \cite{DunfieldHoffmanLicata} based on \emph{hikmot} and \textit{SnapPy}.
-We also include the data of the triangulation of $\bar{M} \setminus \bar{K}$ which we used in Appendix B.